Thoxy67/usbooty/docs/troubleshooting.md

 For the FreeDOS method, the FAT16 variant caps at 4 GB partitions on most BIOSes; if the drive is bigger and FAT16 fails, pick FAT32.

-## "Another process is already writing this device" (devlock)
+## "Another usbooty job is already running" (devlock)

-The helper checks every block device for open writers before it starts.
-A file manager preview, a stale `dd`, GNOME Files indexing, or a still-mounted partition can all hold a device open.

-The error message names the offending process and its PID.
-Close that program (or unmount the partition) and try again.
-If the process looks stale, kill it manually with `kill <PID>`.
+To stop two usbooty writes racing on the same device, the helper takes an exclusive `flock` on `/run/usbooty-<device>.lock` as its first action.
+A second usbooty job aimed at the same device aborts immediately with `another usbooty job is already running on
+<device>`, before any destructive step.
+Wait for the first job to
+finish; the lock clears automatically when that helper exits, even on an unclean exit.

+A device held open by *another* program (a file manager preview, a stale `dd`, or a still-mounted partition) is a separate case.
+The GUI unmounts the target's partitions with `udisksctl` before starting, and the helper opens the device with `O_EXCL`, so a still-busy device is refused rather than half-written.
+Close the program holding it (or unmount the partition) and try again.

 ## A device shows up that I do not want to touch